scicafe/scicafe.github.io/_posts/2020-05-12-Guide-to-Quantization-and-Quantization-Aware-Training-using-the-TensorFlow-Model-Optimization-Toolkit.md

 import time
 ```

-## First Step: Data Collection and Preprocessing
+### Data Collection and Preprocessing
-Your Model is nothing without your data, let us look into an interesting dataset.We will use the [`deep_weeds`](https://www.tensorflow.org/datasets/catalog/deep_weeds) dataset available from `tfds`.
+Your model is nothing without your data, let us look into an interesting dataset.
+We will use the [`deep_weeds`](https://www.tensorflow.org/datasets/catalog/deep_weeds) dataset available from `tfds`.
 The dataset contains 17,509 images of eight different weed species and a background class.

 Dataset Used: <i> deep weeds </i>